 Another way for others to join your class is via class code.
 Your class’s code can be found under the Students tab.
 You can click the code and choose Copy.
 Then you can distribute that code through email, online, on paper, on a whiteboard, etc. To join, students go to classroom.google.com, sign in, click the + button, and choose Join class.
 They enter the class code and click Join.
 You can disable or change your class’s code.
 If you are expecting people to join with a class code you have already provided, do not change the code.
 The previous class code stops working when you reset the code, and there is no way to revert to a previously used code.

 I chose to invite educators into my class using a class code.
 I emailed the code with instructions, and everyone was able to eventually join.
 A road bump to joining my class was that many wanted to join with a G Suite for Education account.
-They found that their account administrator had not enabled the ability to join classes outside their school’s domain.
-Google Classroom would simply say there was an error joining the class.
+G Suite Edu accounts are not allowed to join classes created with a personal Google account.
+Google Classroom would simply say there was an error joining the class when others tried to join with a G Suite Edu account.
 I wish the error message was more specific as some thought that I had reset the join code or that the class had filled.
-Joining with a personal account works in this situation, but that means that many educators are using Google Classroom with two different accounts.
+Joining with a personal account works, but that means that many educators are using Google Classroom with two different accounts.

-I encourage all G Suite for Education administrators to open their Admin panel and go to Apps → G Suite → Google Classroom and make changes so that teachers may join classes created by personal Google accounts.
+I encourage all G Suite for Education administrators to open their Admin panel and go to Apps → G Suite → Google Classroom and make changes so that teachers may join classes created on other domains.
+This won't allow them to join classes created with personal accounts, but it will allow teachers to join classes created with G Suite Edu accounts outside their home domain.

 Professional Learning Possibilities